 SHOT (Serious Hazards of Transfusion) is the United Kingdom’s independent, professionally led, confidential enquiry into the serious hazards of transfusion.

-SHOT collects information on transfusion reactions and adverse events from all healthcare organisations in the United Kingdom that are involved in the process of blood transfusion.
+SHOT collects information on transfusion reactions and adverse events from all healthcare organisations in the United Kingdom that are involved in the process of blood transfusion, please click here for our privacy notice.

 SHOT investigates the contribution of deficiencies in the transfusion process to serious adverse patient outcomes.